 Some textile apparel and accessories are exempt from this rule, such as:

-The FTC will fine each individual garment that is found to be missing a label or containing a label with inaccurate information.
+The FTC will impose a fine for each individual garment that is found to be missing a label or containing a label with inaccurate information.
 Finding a trustworthy supplier or manufacturer is therefore crucial.

 Our team of Licensed Customers Broker can help you navigate the process and successfully import your clothing.